Circumambulation: Judaism

 Judaism uses circumambulation in the Hakafot ritual during the Festival of Sukkot culminating in seven Hakafot on Hoshanah Rabbah, the end of the Festival.
 They are also performed during Hakafot on Simchat Torah, where Jews often dance circling the Torah Scrolls.
 Traditionally, Jewish brides circumambulate their grooms during the wedding ceremony under the chuppah and much Jewish dancing at weddings and Bar Mitzvahs is done by moving in a circle.

 According to the Mishnah in Tractate Middot 2:2, when a person ascended to the Temple Mount in Jerusalem on the Three Pilgrimage Festivals in the time of the Temple's existence, they would circumambulate counter-clockwise.
 Someone who had something bad happen to them would circumambulate clockwise so that when someone saw them going in this unusual direction the person could tell them what was wrong (i.e., they were a mourner or were excommunicated) and the person encountering them would pray for them in the name of "the One who dwells in this House."

 Baháʼí Faith

 Followers of the Baháʼí Faith perform circumambulation of both the Shrines of the Báb and Bahá'u'lláh during their lesser pilgrimage to Haifa and Bahjí, in Israel.
 While circumambulating, observance of these Manifestations of God is done in complete silence and also performed on holy days such as the birth and ascension of Bahá'u'lláh as well as the birth and martyrdom of the Báb.

 Bön

 The Bönpo in the Tibet traditionally circumambulate (generally) in a counter-clockwise direction, that is a direction that runs counter to the apparent movement of the Sun.

 Freemasonry

 Engraving showing circumambulation in the Entered Apprentice degree of Freemasonry.

-Candidates for the three principle degrees of Freemasonry circumambulate the altar in the lodge room.
+Candidates for the three principal degrees of Freemasonry circumambulate the altar in the lodge room.
 It is done in a clock-wise fashion.
 The number of times which candidates ambulate around the altar depends on which degree is being presented.